-Bridget Fisher is a communications specialist with a background in government and public affairs.
+Bridget Fisher is a researcher and communications specialist with a background in government and public affairs.
 Before joining SCEPA, she was a senior press officer in The New School’s communications department working with social science departments across the university.
 She came to higher education from government.
 In New York, she served as chief of staff for a member of the New York City Council and director of communications for the Working Families Party.
 On Capitol Hill, she served as press secretary and legislative assistant for a member of the U.S. Congress.
 Bridget graduated from American University in Washington, D.C., with a bachelor's degree in public communication and women’s studies.
 She received her master's degree in public administration with a focus on urban economic development from CUNY's Baruch College.

 Michelle Altman holds a dual bachelor's degree in political science and journalism from New York University and comes from a digital strategy and design background.
 Prior to joining SCEPA, Michelle worked as a manager at Penguin Random House developing large-scale digital strategies and producing campaigns for their nonfiction and fiction titles alike.
 Michelle also serves as an advisor on the communications boards of several climate change nonprofit groups.

 Tony Webb is a widely recognized expert in retirement planning and policy.
 Prior to joining SCEPA, Dr. Webb was a senior research economist at Boston College’s Center for Retirement Research, and a senior research analyst at the International Longevity Center.
 He completed his PhD in economics from the University of California, San Diego.
 His research interests include the impact of pension type on the retirement age, the financing of long-term care, and the management of the process of asset decumulation.

 Anna Low-Beer holds a bachelor's degree in political science from Bard College and is pursuing her master's degree in public administration at Columbia's School of International and Public Affairs.
 Prior to joining SCEPA, Anna worked as an assistant reading and writing teacher at CUNY Start, a program for under-served New York City students transitioning to college, and with U.S. Public Interest Research Group developing digital campaigns and communications strategies.